How to Reduce Separation Anxiety in Greyhounds: Strategies and Practical Exercises

 Cognitive Games and Mental Stimulation

-Like an athlete, the greyhound’s brain needs challenges: food puzzles, searching for hidden objects, etc. These activities engage its concentration and divert its attention from the fear of losing its owner.
+Like an athlete, the greyhound’s brain needs challenges: food puzzles, hidden object searches, etc. These activities engage its concentration and divert its attention from the fear of losing its owner.

 “I hid kibble in cardboard boxes: I saw my Greyhound more focused than ever,” testifies an owner.